Page MenuHomeFreeBSD

 Most of the code for this feature was merged by D46183 with bitmask support for numeric (32bit) lookups leaving IP-address lookups out of scope.

-This differential adds support for bitmask IP-address lookups as well as documents this feature.
+The differential adds support for bitmask numeric, IP-address and MAC-address lookups as well as documents and provides tests for this feature.

 Here's excerpt from man page explaining the feature: